Poll: Which story are you most interested in the future? You can view the summaries below. Vote Now!

 Upon her mother's passing, Velvet inherits the family heirloom: her ancestor's journal.
 In it tells the adventure of her forefather and his compatriots, written from the perspective of the unknown author.
 Reading towards the end, she gains further knowledge of the world: old fears beyond mortal ken, and history, unlike anything she's ever known.
 Despite the dark and compelling revelations written on those pages, this was a story of hope.
 One she was determined to repeat—if only to save the world.

-Carpe Noctem (RWBY and Final Fantasy Versus XIII/XV)— It is said that to be a Schnee is to walk through the valley of the shadow of death.
-Though she isn't exactly royalty, the importance of her family can afford her similar prestige—and with prestige: admiration.
-Soft-spoken, yet assertive; candid, yet diplomatic; she was Niflheim's budding sylleblossom.
-But there was a sharpness in her gaze—thorns beneath the icy blues of her eyes.
-To those who had met her, she was the perfect heiress, one destined for greatness.
-So when she volunteered herself for the student exchange program it sent shock waves across high society.
-She could only pray that the Lucian prince who took her place would be able to handle Niflheim's snake pit of court politics.
-You see, there was more to this exchange program than strengthening ties between nations.
+A Nocturne to Moonlight (RWBY and Final Fantasy Versus XIII/XV)— It is said that to be a Schnee is to walk through the valley of the shadow of death.
+Of responsibility... and privilege.
+Privilege that afforded her family with almost royal prestige—and with prestige: admiration.
+Soft-spoken, yet assertive; candid, yet diplomatic—she was Niflheim's budding sylleblossom.
+But there was a sharpness in her gaze—thorn-like icicles beneath the blues of her eyes.
+But such coldness only added to her reputation to those whom had met her.
+A perfect heiress, they would say; one destined to lead their great nation to further heights.
+So when she volunteered herself for the student exchange program with their rival nation, it sent shock waves across Garlean high society.
+You see, there was more to this exchange program than most could understand.
 No, to her, the Kingdom of Lucis—the Kingdom of the Night—was where she would finally find the answers to her visions.
 Visions of death, gates, angels, and unearthly light.
 Because ever since that day, the shadows have loomed ever ominously.
 Weiss Schnee took a deep breath—and made her first step towards Beacon.

 A fusion of the worlds of RWBY and Final Fantasy Versus XIII through the eyes of Weiss Schnee, reborn from Versus's unused character, Stella Nox Fleuret.
 A reinterpretation of what could have been: a fantasy based on reality.

 Paradigm (High School DxD and Diablo)— Cast down, he finds himself in a new world without purpose.
-An ancient being that only knew conflict, he slowly finds himself fascinated with this new world around him.
+An ancient being that only knew conflict, only to slowly grow fascinated with the world around him.
 A world of tenuous peace and yet, he couldn't find it in himself to truly enjoy it.
 In his wanderings, he uncovers proof of the supernatural and clues of a conflict that has occurred since the dawn of time.
 Brandishing his mighty spear once more, the world shall finally know the true meaning of Valor.

-Imperius was cast down from the High Heavens for... reasons, ending up in the DxD universe.
-Somehow retaining his full Angelic state and a repaired Solarion, the Angel of Valor wanders the world in secret for a time and without a purpose.
-It wasn't until one day he encounters odd events at a little-known town of Kuoh.
-Witness as a powerful Archangel that does not follow the teachings of God pursue his own whims as he seeks personal redemption under the bafflement of a watching Heaven.
+Cast down from the High Heavens, Imperius ends up in the DxD universe.
+Able to retain his full Angelic state with a repaired Solarion, the Angel of Valor wanders the world in secret for a time and without a purpose.
+It wasn't until one day he encounters odd events at a little-known town of Kuoh that has him questioning things he had never thought to possible.
+Witness as a powerful Archangel that does not follow the teachings of God pursues his own whims under the bafflement of a watching Heaven.

 The Weight of the World (RWBY and NieR:Replicant/Automata)— In a lone tower stood a man; his eyes gazed out the window as he slowly sipped his coffee in silent rumination.

-Behind every great Headmaster is a tale of tragedy.
+Behind every great Headmaster is a tale of great tragedy.

 Aishiteru (Re:Zero, Fate/kaleid liner PRISMA ILLYA, and Fate/Stay Night)— You... are the light of my life.
 Every day I see you—watch you.
 Your gentle laughs, your quiet hums, your tender eyes, you are everything to me.
 Ever since that day, the day you saved me, I couldn't help but fall for you.
 So I watched, knowing every step you've taken on your path.
 But watching was all I was doing.
 This is why I'll do what you did for me: to reach out my hand and to hold you tight, because you deserve it.
 You really, really do.
 So please, Shirou, please, take my hand—and let me save you too.